 I am the author of three middle-grade children's books, and I blog on the side.
 My favorite topics are movies, writing, and pop culture.

 As a result, Vers unearths her suppressed memories, revealing that she was born on Earth and was an air force pilot who volunteered for a top secret mission.
 During that mission, she survived an explosion caused by extraterrestrial technology which gave her super powers and resulted in her joining the Kree.
-With the help of Fury and a unique cat named Goose, Vers reconnects with an old friend, weaves through the twists and turns of who to trust, and unleashes the full force of her powers to save the day.
+With the help of Fury and a unique cat named Goose, Vers reconnects with an old friend, weaves through an ever-changing cast of heroes and villains, and eventually unleashes the full force of her powers to save the day.